LeiRui/M4-visualization-exp/M4-visualization-exp/README.md

           -   Update `remote_user_name` as the login username of the database server node.
           -   Update `remote_passwd` as the login password of the database server node.
      3. Run experiments using `nohup ./run-python-query-plot-exp.sh 2>&1 &`.
 The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.
      4. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `sumResult-[READ_METHOD].csv`, where `[READ_METHOD]` is `rawQuery`/`mac`/`cpv`.
-In the csv, the last four columns are server computation time, communication time, client rendering time, and total response time, and each row corresponds to a different number of raw data points.
+     5. In the result csv, the last four columns are server computation time, communication time, client rendering time, and total response time, and each row corresponds to a different number of raw data points.